(Transparent, inflation-protected, and operating under conventional banking laws) ·

 The reduced capital requirement will also help to take

-facilities to remoter areas as well.
-People residing in areas away from the main cities hold
+banking facilities to remoter areas as well.
+People residing in areas away from the

-case in many developing countries and hence a considerable portion of the
+This is the case in many developing countries and hence a considerable

 Our bank satisfies the basic requirements of a

 guarantees the depositor’s capital; two, its assets are

 them are also